django/deps/draft/0000-background-workers.rst

 To enable a ``Task`` to be backend-agnostic, statuses must include a set of known values.
 Additional fields may be added if the backend supports them, but these attributes must be supported:

-:New: The task has been created, but hasn't started running yet
+:NEW: The task has been created, but hasn't started running yet
-:Running: The task is currently running
+:RUNNING: The task is currently running
-:Failed: The task failed
+:FAILED: The task failed
-:Complete: The task is complete, and the result is accessible
+:COMPLETE: The task is complete, and the result is accessible

 Queueing tasks
 -------------